Kay v Lambeth LBC: Facts and judgment in the Leeds appeal

 "whether or not a particular habitation constitutes a 'home' which attracts the protection of article 8(1) will depend on the factual circumstances, namely, the existence of sufficient and continuous links."

 It could not credibly be suggested that in the two days between the entry by the Maloneys on the recreation ground and the commencement by Leeds of possession proceedings the Maloneys had established "sufficient and continuous links" with the piece of land on which their caravan stood so as to constitute that singular piece of land their article 8(1) "home".

-The facts therefore in the Leeds case made it "a very bad one to choose for the purpose of revisiting the correctness of Qazi since...it is grotesque to suppose that the Maloneys could claim that the commencement by Leeds of possession proceedings to recover its recreation ground was an interference with their right to respect for a "home" that they had established on Leeds' land.
+The facts therefore in the Leeds case made it "a very bad one to choose for the purpose of revisiting the correctness of Qazi since ... it is grotesque to suppose that the Maloneys could claim that the commencement by Leeds of possession proceedings to recover its recreation ground was an interference with their right to respect for a "home" that they had established on Leeds' land.

 Be that as it may, the Lambeth [appeal], by contrast, seems to me a very good test case.

-Both Judge Bush and the Court of Appeal, following Qazi, rejected the Maloneys' reliance on article 8.— Lord Scott of Foscote at paras 128–131.
+Both Judge Bush and the Court of Appeal, following Qazi, rejected the Maloneys' reliance on article 8.

+— Lord Scott of Foscote, paras 128–131.

-As shown above The House of Lords confirmed this rejection based on the facts themselves was the only non-absurd solution, to permit the family to re-enter would be permitting them to trespass onto a public recreation ground.
+As shown above, the House of Lords confirmed that this rejection based on the facts themselves was the only non-absurd solution; to permit the family to re-enter would be permitting them to trespass onto a public recreation ground.